 Should You Repair or Replace Your Roof?

 You should generally start looking for a new roof when it reaches the 15- 20 year mark if you have an asphalt shingle roof.
 Even insurance companies offer little or no coverage for roofs older than 15-20 years old.
-If you have invested in a premium roofing material such as metal roofing, you will not require roof replacements as often because metal roofing installed properly could last over 50 years.
+If you have invested in a premium roofing material such as metal roofing, you will not require roof repair or replacements as often because metal roofing installed properly could last over 50 years.

 Frequency of Repair